 Afterward, talking to the Director, we learned that Mexico’s Copper Canyon was to have been part of the tour, but there were some weather issues on the days slated for filming so they did not film there.
 From previous conversations with President Calderón, we know that Copper Canyon is one of his favorite places in Mexico.

 The movie premieres on Thursday, September 22, 2011 on many local PBS station (check listings for time) and will air several times in the next couple of weeks.
-Find out more about the film or watch the movie trailer.

 After the movie, check out our website and join us for a wonderful adventure in Mexico.